 Nearly 1 in 5 working adults have a disability and more than 1 in 5 consumers have a disability.
 Disability is a major demographic currently poorly treated in the UK and overlooked for its huge potential by many organisations.

 Disability is just a small part of a person they have much more to offer in terms of skills, abilities, and talents.
-It could be that their disability has just helped them develop additional skills and qualities like resourcefulness, problem solving, and or empathy.
-Certain 'disabilities' often lead to certain skills so someone with ADHD is likely to be creative, innovative and often have lots of energy.
+It could be that their disability has just helped them develop additional skills and qualities like resourcefulness, problem solving, and/or empathy.
+Certain 'disabilities' often lead to certain skills, so someone with ADHD is likely to be creative, innovative and often have lots of energy.
 Someone with autism may have excellent attention to detail and a good factual knowledge among other useful skills.
-It could be they have developed other practical skills like IT skills.
+It could be that they have developed other practical skills, like IT skills.
 It is very likely they have had to adapt and develop skills due to their disability giving them valuable life experience.
 Everyone is different and should be viewed as such.

-Mencap report that 1 in 50 people have a learning disability yet only 6% of those who are working age actually work in paid employment.
-Not only would hiring people with disabilities be good for the company reputation and cooperate image with more consumers seeing the business more favorable.
-In fact consumers have been found to be more loyal to businesses that have a diverse workforce and hire people with disabilities.
-Also hiring people with disabilities is more representative of society and shows the merits of diversity.
+Mencap report that 1 in 50 people have a learning disability, yet only 6% of those who are working age actually work in paid employment.
+Not only would hiring people with disabilities be good for the company reputation and corporate image with more consumers seeing the business more favourable.
+In fact, consumers have been found to be more loyal to businesses that have a diverse workforce and hire people with disabilities.
+Also, hiring people with disabilities is more representative of society and shows the merits of diversity.
 People with disabilities are not less productive or less capable.
-In the correct role they may be more productive due to the life skills their disability has given them.
+In the correct role, they may be more productive due to the life skills their disability has given them.
 Hiring people with disabilities promotes a supportive company culture good for staff morale.
-Hiring those with learning disabilities Beyer and Beyer (2017) explain can mean increased productivity and effectiveness as those with learning disabilities can focus on the lower skilled tasks freeing these elements from other job roles.
+Hiring those with learning disabilities, Beyer and Beyer (2017) explain that increased productivity and effectiveness for those with learning disabilities can focus on the lower skilled tasks, freeing these elements from other job roles.
 Mencap highlight the strong work ethic, hard working focus to work, friendly nature, loyalty, the high retention, low absence of employees with learning disabilities.
-They are not just keen to work they are able to work well and there is lots of additional support if needed like from Access to work for support workers, job coaches, equipment and more.
+They are not just keen to work, they are able to work well and there are lots of additional support if needed, like from Access to Work for support workers, job coaches, equipment and more.